miromannino/Justified-Gallery/README.md

 ### Modifying the code

  - Prerequisites:
-	- Ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.
-	- Test that Grunt's CLI is installed by running `grunt --version`.
-If the command isn't found, run `npm install -g grunt-cli`.
-For more information about installing Grunt, see the [getting started guide](http://gruntjs.com/getting-started).
+	- Node.js
-	- Ensure that you have Bower installed.
-If not, install it using `npm install -g bower`.
+	- Install Grunt with `npm install -g grunt-cli`.

- - Steps:
-	- Fork and clone this repository.
-	- Open a terminal and change the current directory to the cloned folder.
-	- Run `npm install` to install all dependencies (including bower and Grunt).
+	- Install Yarn with `npm install -g yarn`

+ - Build:
-	- Run `bower install` to install all the dependencies needed for the tests.
+	- `yarn install` to install all dependencies.
-	- Run `grunt debug` to build the library only for testing (debug mode).
+	- `grunt debug` to build the library only for testing (debug mode).
-	- Run `grunt` to build this project in release mode.
+	- `grunt` to build this project in release mode.

 ### Submitting pull requests